Our Governors

 Chair of the Finance & Resource Committee

-My son has attended Rowsley School since 2015, and as such, I have been part of the school community within my capacity as a parent.
+My son attended Rowsley School from 2015, and as such, I have been part of the school community within my capacity as a parent.
 I have been an active volunteer at Rowsley school, volunteering time to support the school with lessons such as gardening, working with the teachers to support their curriculum planning, and engaging with the children to inspire and promote a sense of connection to nature.
-I have also lobbied local businesses for donations and engaged with fundraising initiatives for the Christmas school Fayres, garden equipment, and donations to support the lost resources in the floods.
+I have also lobbied local businesses for donations and engaged with fundraising initiatives for the Christmas school fairs, garden equipment, and donations to support the lost resources in the floods.

-My professional background is as an Intensive Care Nurse qualifying in 2004.
-I have undertaken many roles within a variety of large National Health Service (NHS) Trust organisations moving from Band 5-Band 8A Advanced Clinical Practitioner in Intensive Care Medicine, holding posts as an Advanced Clinical practitioner, nurse, manager, and strategic educational lead.
+My professional background is as an Intensive Care Nurse, qualifying in 2004.
+I have undertaken many roles within a variety of large National Health Service (NHS) Trust organisations, moving from Band 5-Band 8A Advanced Clinical Practitioner in Intensive Care Medicine, holding posts as an Advanced Clinical practitioner, nurse, manager, and strategic educational lead.
 I have also been involved in the teaching delivery within 3 Higher Education Institutions since 2006.
-I moved into a full time academic post in 2016 at Sheffield Hallam University where I was involved in the teaching delivery for both undergraduate and postgraduate education.
-I then moved to London South Bank University in 2019 to further my academic Career within Advanced Practice Education.
+I moved into a full-time academic post in 2016 at Sheffield Hallam University, where I was involved in the teaching delivery for both undergraduate and postgraduate education.
+I then moved to London South Bank University in 2019 to further my academic career within Advanced Practice Education.

 My current full-time position is as Associate Director for Partnerships & International within the Institute of Health and Social Care at London South Bank University.
-I am the Institute's link/ coordinator for all of Health's Post-graduate provision and chair of the CPPD management group.
-My other wider roles within the University also include being a senior lecturer and module lead for a work-based Learning module and also teaching across advanced practice provision and wider postgraduate module delivery.
+I am the Institute's link coordinator for all of Health's Post-graduate provision and chair of the CPPD management group.
+My other wider roles within the university also include being a senior lecturer and module lead for a work-based learning module and also teaching across advanced practice provision and wider postgraduate module delivery.
 I am also a local fitness to practice manager.

 I can bring all my skills to supporting the children, staff, and fellow governors to uphold and support the Executive Headteacher to achieve high standards of education and opportunities for all.